CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 - Add validation errors to the action log: https://github.com/CDCgov/prime-reportstream/issues/9221

 ### FHIR Validation
+A factory/builder shall consume the validationProfile setting and produce reusable, cached validation objects (i.e. instance of configured FhirValidator in a wrapper/interface) that can be used to validate FHIR data.

 #### Validation Tool
 There is an existing and well-maintained project that meets the requirements for a validation tool.
 We intend to deploy